 Want to participate in a short research study?
 Help shape the future of investing tools and you could win a $250 gift card!

 If you're interested in AnaptysBio, Inc. (NASDAQ:ANAB), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
-Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
+Volatility is considered to be a measure of risk in modern finance theory.
+Investors may think of volatility as falling into two main categories.
 The first category is company specific volatility.
 This can be dealt with by limiting your exposure to any particular stock.
-The other type, which cannot be diversified away, is the volatility of the entire market.
-Every stock in the market is exposed to this volatility, which is linked to the fact that stocks prices are correlated in an efficient market.
+The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.

-Given that it has a beta of 1.98, we can surmise that the AnaptysBio share price has been fairly sensitive to market volatility (over the last 5 years).
-If the past is any guide, we would expect that AnaptysBio shares will rise quicker than the markets in times of optimism, but fall faster in times of pessimism.
+Looking at the last five years, AnaptysBio has a beta of 1.98.
+The fact that this is well above 1 indicates that its share price movements have shown sensitivity to overall market volatility.
+Based on this history, investors should be aware that AnaptysBio are likely to rise strongly in times of greed, but sell off in times of fear.
 Many would argue that beta is useful in position sizing, but fundamental metrics such as revenue and earnings are more important overall.
 You can see AnaptysBio's revenue and earnings in the image below.

 Does ANAB's size influence the expected beta?

 AnaptysBio is a small cap stock with a market capitalisation of US$1.8b.
 Most companies this size are actively traded.
-It has a relatively high beta, which is not unusual among small-cap stocks.
-Because it takes less capital to move the share price of a smaller company, actively traded small-cap stocks often have a higher beta that a similar large-cap stock.
+It is quite common to see a small-cap stock with a beta greater than one.
+In part, that's because relatively few investors can influence the price of a smaller company, compared to a large company.

 What this means for you:

 Since AnaptysBio tends to moves up when the market is going up, and down when it's going down, potential investors may wish to reflect on the overall market, when considering the stock.
-This article aims to educate investors about beta values, but it's well worth looking at important company-specific fundamentals such as AnaptysBio’s financial health and performance track record.
-I highly recommend you dive deeper by considering the following:
+In order to fully understand whether ANAB is a good investment for you, we also need to consider important company-specific fundamentals such as AnaptysBio’s financial health and performance track record.
+I urge you to continue your research by taking a look at the following:

 - Future Outlook: What are well-informed industry analysts predicting for ANAB’s future growth?
 Take a look at our free research report of analyst consensus for ANAB’s outlook.